 PDF-Dokument [553.2 KB]

-The ARRL has measured this information but not done much to publicize it.
+The ARRL has measured transmitter noise but not done much to publicize it.
 Jim Brown, K9YC has recapped some of it, adding his own comments.
 In addition, he has included a page by Wayne Burdick, N6KR, the chief technical guru of Elecraft.
-Wayne explains what the cause of the problem is.
+Wayne explains what the typical cause of the problem is.

 This document compares TX phase noise, as measured by the ARRL lab.
 It is commented on by Jim Brown, K9YC.
 The last page includes an explanation of what's wrong with many of today's radios, by Wayne Burdick, N6KR (of Elecraft)

 Robi and several interested hams from TK0C conducted a transmitter noise comparison test on several of the latest HF transceivers.
 Robi has summarized the results in a PDF.